Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 • It will take you two to five years to pay off your existing unsecured debt.

-Debt consolidation loans may not make sense if:
+Debt consolidation loans may not be the right move if:

-• You’ll pay more interest with the debt consolidation loan than if you were to keep your accounts separate.
+• You’ll pay more interest on the debt consolidation loan than if you were to keep your accounts separate.

 • You have poor credit and can’t qualify for a low interest rate on a personal loan.